mixxxdj/manual/source/chapters/introduction.rst

 **External Mixing**

   Mixxx plays multiple audio files on the computer at the same time and sends each track to a separate soundcard output.
 The soundcard's outputs are plugged into an external hardware mixer.
-The hardware mixer performs the actual mixing of the audio signals and provides separate outputs for the mixed signal to play to the audience and for the DJ to use headphone cueing.
-External mixing is typically used with vinyl control, and sometimes a small DJ controller is used to control features of Mixxx that are not available on the hardware mixer.
+The hardware mixer performs the actual mixing of the audio signals.
+On the hardware mixer, there are separate outputs for the mixed signal to play to the audience and for the DJ to use headphone cueing.
+External mixing is typically used with vinyl control.
+  Sometimes DJs who use external mixing also use a small controller for Mixxx features that are not available on the hardware mixer.

   .. figure:: ../_static/mixxx_setup_timecode_vc.png
      :align: center